 Adult brown recluse spiders are most frequently seen during the spring months.
 Mating season in Oklahoma, Arkansas, and Texas, lasts from April to early July, during which time female spiders produce up to five egg sacs, containing about 50 eggs each.
 The length of time required for development to the adult stage is slightly less than a year, and in the laboratory, spiders have been observed to live for up to two and a half years.

-Sanitation.
-Unnecessary clutter should be eliminated, spider webs removed from interior and exterior areas, and a thorough vacuuming should be undertaken around, under, and behind furniture.
+Unnecessary clutter in the structure should be eliminated, spider webs should be removed from interior and exterior areas, and a thorough vacuuming should be undertaken around, under, and behind furniture.
 Brown recluse spiders are frequently found in and around boxes stored in closets and attics.
-Boxes in such places should be taped shut to eliminate potential nesting sites.
-These actions are best done before your pest control operator comes to treat.
+Stored boxes should be tightly taped shut to eliminate the availability as a nesting site.
+Clutter removal is best done before your pest control professional arrives.

 Residual sprays.
-Liquid insecticide sprays should be applied to the exterior foundation, eaves, closets, storage areas, and rugs, if necessary.
-Sprays with residual killing activity should be selected.
+Liquid insecticide sprays should be applied to the exterior foundation, eaves, edges of closets, storage areas, and room perimeters, if necessary.
+Sprays with long-residual killing activity should be selected.
+Certain products using botanical extracts and oils may provide short-term repellency or control, but have not been tested against brown recluse spiders and are not likely to provide as long-term control as some of the pyrethroid insecticides listed below.

 Residual dusts.
-Insecticidal dusts should be applied in wall voids, attics, and inaccessible crawl spaces.
+Residual insecticidal dusts should be applied in wall voids, attics, and inaccessible crawl spaces.
 Dusts penetrate places that cannot be reached by sprays, and often provide longer control.
-Avoid contaminating belongings in storage areas by covering them with a plastic tarp before you treat.
+Area-wide treatment of attics is generally not recommended because of the risk in contaminating belongings in storage areas and possible drift into house living areas via gaps around light-fixtures and in ventilation systems.

 ULV or Aerosol sprays.
-An ultra-low volume (ULV) or aerosol treatment with pyrethrins or resmethrin may be a useful final step in a complete spider control program.
-Alone, ULV treatments are not very effective in controlling spiders; however they can kill spiders away from their nests, and encourage others to move and contact surfaces treated with residual sprays and dusts.
+An ultra-low volume (ULV) or aerosol treatment with pyrethrins or resmethrin may be useful in certain situations.
+Alone, ULV treatments are not likely to be effective in controlling spiders; however they may be helpful in suppressing spider prey in attics and in otherwise inaccessible areas, such as under wood shingle roofing.
+They may also irritate spiders to move and contact surfaces treated with residual sprays and dusts.

 Tips for professionsals

 Research conducted at Oklahoma State and Texas A&M Universities has confirmed that brown recluse spiders are difficult to kill with most insecticides.
-Among the various liquid spray formulations, pyrethroid insecticides (e.g., Demand® CS, TalstarOne®, Suspend®, Tempo®, and Demon®) appear to give the best control, compared to older chemicals such as Ficam®, Dursban® and Safrotin®.
-In one trial, the pyrethroid insecticide bifenthrin (Talstar®) showed no significant repellency to brown recluse adults.
+Among the various liquid spray formulations, pyrethroid insecticides (e.g., Demand® CS, TalstarOne®, Suspend®, Tempo®, and Demon®) appear to give the improved control, compared to older carbamate and organophosphate chemicals such as Ficam®, Dursban® and Safrotin®.
+In one trial, the pyrethroid insecticide bifenthrin (Talstar®) showed toxicity with no significant repellency to brown recluse spider adults.

 The surface to which sprays are applied affects the duration of killing power.
 Spray treatments applied to wood and masonite surfaces controlled spiders only up to seven days.
 Residues on some vinyl surfaces provide good control up to 60 days after treatment.

 Tempo® Dust (cyfluthrin), a pyrethroid dust, has been evaluated by Texas A&M University and provided relatively rapid kill of brown recluse spiders under laboratory conditions.
-Another pyrethroid insecticide, DeltaDust® (deltamethrin), is also available to pest management professionals and is probably also effective against spiders.
+A related pyrethroid insecticide, DeltaDust® (deltamethrin), is also available to pest management professionals and may also be effective against spiders.

 For more information